Christian Walker Preview, Player Props: Diamondbacks vs. Orioles

-On Saturday, Christian Walker (.293 on-base percentage in past 10 games, 54 points below season-long percentage) and the Arizona Diamondbacks play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 8:10 PM ET.
+Christian Walker, with a slugging percentage of .406 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks versus the Baltimore Orioles, with Jack Flaherty on the hill, September 3 at 4:10 PM ET.

-He notched a home run while going 2-for-4 in his previous game against the Orioles.
+He had a hitless performance in his previous game (0-for-1) against the Orioles.

 Christian Walker Game Info & Props vs. the Orioles